Summer Theme and Centers for Preschoolers

 This is a wonderful experiment perfect for summer.
 This special habitat comes with everything you need to hatch and grow amazing tiny Aqua Dragons.
 You just have to place the eggs into their water-filled habitat and after 48 hours tiny aquatic dragons will hatch and come to life!
 Children can observe these aquatic tiny pets, draw them, talk about them, and dictate stories.

 My children had one of these tanks when they were little, and they loved it.
-It was a wonderful teaching experience and an excellent opportunity I had to use it as a STEM activity in my house.
+It was a wonderful teaching experience and an excellent opportunity I used it as a STEM activity in my house.

 Sea Shells Observation